-iPhone dreams
+iPhone Dreams

 I know it doesn’t matter, but I have so many things I wish my next phone/PDA could do, I’m going to list them for my own amusement.
 Even though most of them won’t happen very soon, at least while the iPhone remains closed to native third-party applications.